 Before a diaper change, I just grab a few, wet them with water, and use them.
 I bought a little "Huggies" wipe container, took out the disposable wipes, and just throw some cloth wipes in it to store them.
 Some moms use a spray bottle while changing the diaper, you can pick whichever method works for you!
-If you have lots of baby washcloths at the house, they make great wipes as well :)
+If you have lots of baby washcloths at the house, they make great wipes as well.

 What the heck do all of these different inserts mean?

 Our insert/doubler page can be overwhelming, try a little "Stuffing 101" before examining the products :)

 a cover=for absorbancy (NOT microfiber inserts unless below another layer of fabric, read below for why)

 Generally, inserts are made of 3 different materials, either by themselves or in a combination.

-1.Microfiber-the most common insert material on the market.
-Most "free" inserts are microfiber, the ones we carry are Wonderfulls, Thirsties, Cotton Babies, Happy Heinys, Mother of Eden, etc...They are white in color, and usually 3 layers of microfiber, a 100% polyester fabric.
+Microfiber- The most common insert material on the market.
+Most "free" inserts are microfiber.
+You can shop our selection of inserts here.
+They are white in color, and usually 3 layers of microfiber, a 100% polyester fabric.
 These inserts can be used inside a pocket diaper or underneath another insert or fabric layer in a cover.
-Microfiber is super absorbant, and we have heard of babies having problems with the absorbant inserts adhering to fragile skin, so we advise having another fabric between the skin of your baby and these inserts.
+Microfiber is super absorbent, and we have heard of babies having problems with the absorbent inserts adhering to fragile skin, so we advise having another fabric between the skin of your baby and these inserts.
 A layer of fleece, flannel, suedecloth, anything really will work.

 Microfiber inserts are quick-absorbing, and work beautifully for many customers.

 Hemp can touch the baby's skin without issue.
 We advise not to let your hemp inserts go more than 2 days without washing.
 While hemp is a favorite insert for many mamas, they can get stinky if you let them sit in urine for too long.
-A little detergent goes a long way with hemp~
+A little detergent goes a long way with hemp.

 Prefolds are fabulous for durability and absorbancy.
 A must have for any cloth diapering mama!

-Make sure you check out our "nighttime diapering" article for more tips~
+Make sure you check out our "nighttime diapering" article for more tips.

 What diaper creams can I use with my cloth diapers?